-50. The principal operation of the year on this part of the line, however, was the completion of the 63 miles of metre gauge tramway connecting the Hamdi Depot with the Sutlej Bridge at Adamwahan, and the carriage over it of large quantities of stores for the bridge.
+50. The principal operation of the year on this part of the line, however, Tramway from Hamdi to Adamwahan.
+Hamdi Depôt with the Sutlej Bridge at Adamwahan, and the carriage over it of large quantities of stores for the bridge.
 Five tank metre gauge locomotives and 70 wagons, to which daily additions were being made, were at work on the line.